Starting a mom blog is relatively inexpensive. You can often find cheap or inexpensive products that give great results.

 It is easier to choose the right product from the beginning rather than try and make a square peg fit into a round hole.

-1. Visually layout the look of your website.
+1. Visually layout the look of your blog

 I know this sounds basic, but take a piece of paper and draw out the menus, structure and look.
 Decide where you want to place your posts, your pages, widgets (the little side boxes you see on websites), and advertising.